Dynamics on the SU(2,1)-character variety of the one-holed torus: Background

-We will have to consider the simplicial dual $\mathcal{T}$ to $\mathcal{C}$, which is a countably infinite simplicial tree properly embedded in the hyperbolic $2$--space $\HH$ whose vertices all have degree $3$.
-If we denote $\mathcal{T}^{(k)}$ the set of $k$--simplices in $\mathcal{T}$, we have that $\mathcal{T}^{(k)} = \mathcal{C}^{(2-k)}$.
-See Figure \ref{fig:f-t}.
+Figure \ref{fig:f-t} illustrates $\mathcal{C}$ and $\mathcal{T}$.
 Note that $\mathcal{T}$ can also be identified with the graph of ideal triangulations of $S$, where edges corresponds to edge-flips.
 Since we will not need this identification in the rest of the paper, we will not discuss the details.